-Unlike some employer-sponsored plans, it won’t be free, however your life insurance premiums won’t be as much as you originally thought.
+Unlike some employer-sponsored plans, it won’t be free; however, your life insurance premiums may not be as expensive as you originally thought.
 Plus, you can get life insurance quotes for free, with no obligation, so it’s always worth looking into your options.

 Pro: Term life insurance is a more flexible option.

 Term insurance allows families to get life insurance that meets their needs at different periods of their lives (a process called laddering that entails buying multiple policies of different term lengths to provide varying levels of coverage).

 Con: You may need coverage for longer than your term.